 Does it work?

 Like other forms of treatment, chiropractic care will not benefit all injuries.
-Sessions should be tailored to a person’s needs and performed by a licensed chiropractor.
+Doctors should tailor sessions to a person’s needs, and a licensed chiropractor should perform the procedure.

-A 2018 review included 17 years of studies involving spinal manipulation and mobilization, which is a more passive form of manipulation.
+A 2018 review included 17 years of studies involving spinal manipulation or mobilization.

-The studies investigated the effects of these treatments on chronic lower back pain, and the authors concluded that the chiropractic methods were “viable” options for pain management.
+The studies investigated the effects of these treatments on chronic lower back pain, and the authors concluded that the chiropractic methods were likely to reduce pain and improve function.

-Researchers generally agree that more studies are needed to determine the ideal length and frequency of chiropractic sessions and to identify what injuries may benefit from specific treatments.
+Researchers generally agree that they need more studies to determine the ideal length and frequency of chiropractic sessions and to identify what injuries may benefit from specific treatments.

 One of the most common sources of contention regarding chiropractic treatments concerns safety.